-E-commerce Keywords Analytics is an app created by Iteora.
-It analyzes keyword data across 36 different online retailers in the United States, Germany, Australia, United Kingdom, Spain, France, Canada, Saudi Arabia, Brazil, Columbia, Italy, India, South Korea, Mexico, and Norway.
-E-commerce Keywords Analytics can be found in the Semrush App Center.
+Ecommerce Keywords Analytics is an app created by Iteora.
+It analyzes keyword data across 36 different online retailers in the United States, Germany, Australia, the United Kingdom, Spain, France, Canada, Saudi Arabia, Brazil, Colombia, Italy, India, South Korea, Mexico, Norway, and Sweden.
+Ecommerce Keywords Analytics can be found in the Semrush App Center.

 What Retailers Are Included?

 Here are a few ways the Ecommerce Keywords Analytics app might help you:

 - Analyze the number of searches, product clicks, and orders for keywords for major online retailers;

 - Compare keyword data across multiple online retailers;

 - Identify trends for various keywords for major online retailers;

 - Get insight into the top keywords for major online retailers.

 You can try Ecommerce Keywords Analytics free for 7 days and add the app to your basic Semrush subscription for $19.99/month.

 More information about pricing for all Semrush products and tools can be found here.